gnuradio/pybombs/README.md

 ## Installation of PyBOMBS

+Minimum Python version: 2.7

+If you don't have 'git', run the following command:

+    sudo apt install git

 ### Using pip

-You don't have to clone the PyBOMBS repository if you don't plan to contribute to PyBOMBS itself.
+You don't have to clone the PyBOMBS repository if you don't plan to contribute to PyBOMBS yourself.

+<b>Note:</b> If you are building UHD-3.14 or previous, you <b>must</b> use Python2.7.

 #### Using Python2.7

 For Python2.7, run the following command:

-    $ sudo pip install --upgrade git+https://github.com/gnuradio/pybombs.git
+    sudo pip install --upgrade git+https://github.com/gnuradio/pybombs.git

 #### Migrating from Python2.7 to Python3

 If you have previously installed PyBOMBS with Python2, run the following command:

-    $ sudo pip remove pybombs
+    sudo pip uninstall pybombs

 and then do the command(s) below for Python3.